More pages in this section

-The Townsville Diocesan Parents and Friends’ Association represents each school in the Diocese.
+Catholic School Parents Queensland – Diocese of Townsville represents each school community in the Diocese.

-Parents and Friends Associations (P&Fs) have been part of the Catholic School scene in Queensland for many decades and all Catholic schools in Townsville Diocese have an active association.
+Parents and Friends Associations (P&Fs) have been part of the Catholic school scene in Queensland for many decades, and all Catholic schools in the Diocese of Townsville have an active parent community.

 Every parent/carer with a child in a Catholic school is automatically a member of their school's P&F association.

-Through their P&F, parents/carers can learn about what is going on in their school and on the education scene more broadly.
-They can support their school, its principal and staff by planning and
+Through their parent group (descriptions may include P&F, CAFÉ, FACE), parents/carers can learn about what is going on in their school and on the education scene more broadly.
+They can support their school, its principal and staff by planning and running social events and supporting opportunities for parents/carers to engage in their child’s learning.
+Most parent groups meet monthly.

-Each school's P&F is the official representative body for parents/carers in communicating, as a body, with the principal, with Townsville Catholic Education Office, with all levels of government.
-This official status is recognised by the Bishop and by organisations within the wider community.
-Many schools can point to improvements in their life and environment which have been initiated or carried out by the P&F.
+Each school's parent group is the official representative body for parents/carers in communicating, as a body, with the principal, with Townsville Catholic Education Office, with all levels of government.
+This official status is recognised by the Bishop and by organisations into the broader community.
+Parent groups have carried out many school improvements over the years

-A wider field for P&F work is provided by the Diocesan Parents and Friends Association.
-Each school may send up to two delegates to the meetings of the Diocesan P&F which occur quarterly.
-Attendance by teleconference is available for distant schools.
-This is a valuable forum for discussion of matters affecting parents and carers in Catholic schools in a general sense, rather than in their local environment.
-The Diocesan P&F hosts the annual Mark
+All parent groups are represented by Catholic School Parents Queensland (CSPQ) – Diocese of Townsville’s Diocesan Council.
+Formerly known as the Townsville Diocesan Parents and Friends Association, each school may send up to two delegates to the meetings of the Townsville Diocesan Council.
+This is a valuable forum for discussion of matters affecting parents and carers in Catholic schools in a general sense, with a strong emphasis on parent engagement.
+Meetings occur once a term, with an AGM held in Term 1.

-At an even broader level, each Queensland diocese sends delegates to regular meetings of the Parents and Friends Federation of Queensland.
-Spokespeople for this group are often in conversation with the Queensland Catholic Education Commission and the State Government.
-Officers of the Federation are enthusiastic about supporting Diocesan and local P&F's in their work.
+At a higher level, each Queensland diocese sends delegates to regular meetings of the Catholic School Parents Queensland’s (CSPQ) State Council.
+Formerly known as The Federation of Parents and Friends Associations of Catholic Schools in Queensland, spokespeople for this group are often in conversation with the Queensland Catholic Education Commission and the State Government.
+CSPQ acts as the secretariat for CSPQ – Diocese of Townsville and is enthusiastic about supporting Diocesan and school parent groups in their work.

 For further information please contact: